Questions and answers about your health and wellbeing

 Question: I think that I drink too much.
 I often get very drunk and feel hungover and anxious the next day, which makes it hard for me to study.
 When I start drinking, I find it difficult to stop.
 What should I do?

 The Student Health Service’s answer: Excessive drinking affects your health as well as academic performance – it’s good that you have become aware of this issue.
 During their time at university, many students find that their drinking increases.
-If, as you mention, you have difficulty controlling your drinking, or if your drinking habits are negatively affecting your studies, it can be a sign of a drinking problem.
-The sooner you start taking control of your alcohol consumption the better.
+If, as you mention, you have difficulty controlling your drinking, or if your drinking habits are negatively affecting your studies, it can be a sign of problematic drinking habits.
 It may be an idea to plan how you are going to handle your drinking, before you even start.
 For example, you could decide that every other drink will be water, soft drink or other non-alcoholic alternative.
 Alternatively you could decide that you will drink everything at a slower pace, that you will stop drinking after a certain time or that you will not drink on an empty stomach.
 If these tips do not make a difference, you may need some help with your drinking.
 We are able to help you assess your alcohol consumption and teach you how to drink responsibly.

 Question: I have noticed that I have become more and more anxious and find it hard to relax when I am with others – even if it is friends and family.
 I find that it is so bad that I have started to avoid social situations.